Practice

 Journaling as Practice

-The value of journaling is not expression — it is pattern recognition.
-Rereading entries from three months ago shows you things you couldn't see at the time.
+The value of journaling is not expression; it is pattern recognition.
+Psychologist James Pennebaker's decades of research into expressive writing found that the process of writing about experience helps people make connections and gain insight they could not reach through thought alone.
+Rereading entries from three months ago shows you things you could not see at the time.
 That is its magic.

 Working With the Season